 Also at the meeting:

-Commissioners entered into a 30-minute executive session until 10 a.m. with County Attorney Brad Lippert and the county’s wind farm attorney, James Neeld, by phone to discuss attorney-client privileges.
+The commissioners entered into a 15-minute executive session to discuss the performance of non-elected personnel.
+Present for the executive session were the Board of Commissioners and Schultejans.
 The meeting returned to open session with no action taken by the board following the executive session.

-The next regularly scheduled meeting was held on Monday, Feb.
-25. These minutes were not available at The Herald’s press time.
+The next regularly scheduled meeting was held Monday, Aug.
+23. These minutes were not available at The Herald’s press time.